Bitcoin Planet (BTPL) Trading Down 88.1% This Week

-Bitcoin Planet (CURRENCY:BTPL) traded down 13.8% against the US dollar during the twenty-four hour period ending at 14:00 PM E.T. on December 27th.
-One Bitcoin Planet coin can now be bought for about $0.0001 or 0.00000001 BTC on cryptocurrency exchanges including Novaexchange and CoinExchange.
-During the last week, Bitcoin Planet has traded down 88.1% against the US dollar.
-Bitcoin Planet has a total market capitalization of $583.00 and $1.00 worth of Bitcoin Planet was traded on exchanges in the last day.
+Bitcoin Planet (CURRENCY:BTPL) traded down 13.8% against the U.S. dollar during the one day period ending at 20:00 PM ET on December 29th.
+One Bitcoin Planet coin can now be purchased for $0.0001 or 0.00000001 BTC on popular cryptocurrency exchanges including CoinExchange and Novaexchange.
+Bitcoin Planet has a market cap of $583.00 and approximately $1.00 worth of Bitcoin Planet was traded on exchanges in the last 24 hours.
+During the last seven days, Bitcoin Planet has traded 88.1% lower against the U.S. dollar.

 - Oasis City (OSC) traded flat against the dollar and now trades at $0.0514 or 0.00000627 BTC.